Tag: Lord Scriven

 The below Parliamentary question was asked by Lord Scriven on 2016-04-26.

-To ask Her Majesty’s Government what criteria they used in making the decision to move the Department for Business, Innovation and Skills office from Sheffield to London, and how those criteria were decided.
+To ask Her Majesty’s Government what business case they have prepared regarding the move of the Department for Business, Innovation and Skills office from Sheffield to London, and whether they will publish that document.

 Baroness Neville-Rolfe